creativeprojects/resticprofile/README.md

 ## Minimum memory required

 restic can be memory hungry.
 I'm running a few servers with no swap (I know: it is _bad_) and I managed to kill some of them during a backup.
-Anyway, for that matter I've introduced a parameter in the `global` section called `min-memory`.
+For that matter I've introduced a parameter in the `global` section called `min-memory`.
 The **default value is 100MB**.
 You can disable it by using a value of `0`.

-It compares against `(total - used)` which is probably the best way to know how much memory is available (that is including the disk buffers/cache).
+It compares against `(total - used)` which is probably the best way to know how much memory is available (that is including the memory used for disk buffers/cache).

 ## Configuration file reference